pnxtech/skafos-test/source/front-end/mobile/README.md

 However, unlike the ReactJS site, this simple app doesn't maintain state by efficiently adding to an internal store.

 ## Trying the app
 The app will build from source on a machine setup with the Flutter SDK and Android Studio.
-However, I've added an android .APK file here.
+However, I've added an Android `app.apk` file in this project root.

 ## Emulator screen captures